Over 200 women are listed alongside Florence Nightingale on the register of ‘Nurses sent to the Military Hospital in the East’.

 Perhaps the most well-known Crimean War nurse after Nightingale is Mary Seacole.
 Born in Jamaica in 1805, Seacole was the daughter of a Scottish officer and a ‘doctress’ (a healer and herbalist who practices traditional Creole medicine).
 Seacole learnt nursing skills from her mother and by the age of twelve, she would help to care for her mother’s patients.

-After hearing about the Crimean War, Seacole became determined to help the troops she had once known in Jamaica (a British colony at the time).
-However, she was rejected as a nurse by the British military hospitals.
-She later reflected that this was racial discrimination.
+After hearing about the Crimean War, Seacole became determined to help nurse the troops she had once known in Jamaica (a British colony at the time).
+However, due to racial discrimination, she was rejected by the British military hospitals.
 Still fiercely determined, Seacole travelled to the Crimea and established her own business, the British Hotel, which functioned as a general store, canteen, and nursing unit.
 She often journeyed onto the battlefield to provide soldiers with emergency assistance.
 The soldiers affectionately called her ‘Mother Seacole’ for her medical and emotional support.

 In 1856, Seacole returned to England penniless – she had donated all the profits her hospital had made.
 This hardship encouraged her to write an autobiography, The Wonderful Adventures of Mrs Seacole in Many Lands (1857), which served as the first published memoir written by a black woman in Britain.
 She continued nursing in London and Jamaica until she died in 1881.
 In 2004, Seacole was named the Greatest Black Briton for her entrepreneurship and services to nursing.